-Also remember that de-listing inventory means you’ll have to re-list all items upon your return.
-Although this isn’t that challenging for stores with just a few products, re-listing items for larger scale operations can require much more time.
+Also, remember that de-listing inventory means you’ll have to re-list all items upon your return.
+Although this isn’t that challenging for stores with just a few products, re-listing items for larger-scale operations can require much more time.

 If you decide to close your store, go to the Subscriptions section of your account.
-Find your Active Store Subscription on the My Subscriptions page and select Cancel Subscription. eBay saves your settings for 30 days after cancelling your subscription, so you can still reopen your store once you return.
+Find your Active Store Subscription on the My Subscriptions page and select Cancel Subscription. eBay saves your settings for 30 days after canceling your subscription, so you can still reopen your store once you return.

 4. Hide Fixed Price Listings

 On eBay, hiding fixed price Buy-It-Now (BIN) listings removes the ability for customers to immediately purchase items while you’re away.
-In addition to not needing to de-list and re-list items, hiding these listing also won’t affect your sales history and search ranking, making it a great option.
+In addition to not needing to de-list and re-list items, hiding these listings also won’t affect your sales history and search ranking, making it a great option.

 To hide your fixed price listings, go to My eBay, Manage My Shop, Holiday Settings, and select Hide and Block Purchases from My Fixed Price Listings.
 When you’re ready to get back to business, simply click End Your Holiday and your listings will appear for sale within 36 hours.